jackadam1981/ChromeEc/docs/fingerprint/fingerprint-authentication-design-doc.md

 ##### Multi-threading/multi-process

-We use the [primitives][EC primitives] of the Chromium OS EC: tasks, hooks, and deferred functions.
+We use the [primitives][EC primitives] of the ChromiumOS EC: tasks, hooks, and deferred functions.

 ##### Memory allocation